donbright/go-hello-static-world/README.md

     make
     ./bin/hello

-## GOBIN, GOPATH, What do to do after 'make'
+## Running 'go build' afterwards (GOBIN, GOPATH, etc)

-To rebuild the C code, just type 'make' from the command shell.
+To rebuild all the C and Go code, you can use the generated shell commmand:

+    ./make.sh

-To rebuild the 'Go' code, you need to first set up the GOBIN and GOPATH environment variables.
-These are printed during the 'cmake' run.
-Cmake also generates 'setenv' shell scripts to help you these variables without so much typing and copy/paste.
+To run ordinary 'go' commands, you will have to set up the GOBIN and GOPATH environment variables.
+The CMakeLists.txt generates .sh scripts to help with this.
 Run one depending on your shell:

-    . setenv.sh          # for bash/sh/dash shell (typical shell on Linux)
+    . ./setenv.sh          # for bash/sh/dash shell (typical shell on Linux)
-    source setenv.csh    # for csh shell (typical shell on BSD)
+    source ./setenv.csh    # for csh shell (typical shell on BSD)

 Now you should be able to run go commands:

     go build hello         # build the go program

-The CMakeLists.txt also generates a go.sh file to allow you to easily fully static link the Go code as well as the C code, because go itself will not static link .go code by default.

-    ./go.sh              # build with full static link flags

-If the bridge code and/or the C code changes, you will need to possibly rerun make and/or cmake to regenerate the C library file (.lib or .a) and also regenerate the bridge.go glue code.
+The bridge .go.in -> .go process may be a little funky and sometimes require a full re-run of 'cmake' on some occasions.

 ## On the static C glue of bridge.go.in and bridge.go